Winter Salad – A Salad for Sweater Weather or a Beach Bod

 During the short Summer months, I get creative with salad variations, and we grill a lot.
 Or we get takeout.
 I take into account our lack of central air when I lay out our weekly menu.
 Although winter is for soups, and stews, and meals that put meat on our bones, I found a recipe for Winter Salad with Pear Dressing in Granny’s recipe box that feels Winter-worthy.
 The flavors fit the feeling of the cold months, but it is delicious and refreshing enough for Summer too.

 This recipe is flexible, easy, and appropriate for sweater-and-stretchy-pants-season menus.
 The original card has four variations.
 I made two of them (both delicious) and the pear vinaigrette.
 I did add some sugar to the dressing, which I think you can avoid, especially if you use canned pears.
 I usually skip recipes that require the physical demands of untangling my food processor from the kitchen appliance cabinet.
 But this dressing is refreshing and complimentary to the wintery fruit flavors, so I suggest going the extra food processing mile.
 If you are looking for a shortcut, you could easily swap it for any store-bought vinaigrette.

 I mixed the ingredients the next day from both salads into one, and I added avocado.
 This combination of the two combos was my favorite, and I’ll include it in the recipe card below.
 So throw on your sweater and stretchy pants, or your bikini and tank top, and make this salad all year long.
 You can’t go wrong.
 In fact, I’m wondering if we should change the name to The Year Long Salad.

-- About 10 c of your choice of greens.
-Use several kinds- romaine, iceberg, green and red leaf lettuce
+- 10 c Your choice of greens Use several kinds- romaine, iceberg, green and red leaf lettuce

 - For peppery flavor-arugula or watercress